cmzluna/cmzluna/README.md

 ### 👋  Hi, there!

 I’m Claudio Mazzoli.
-  I am a fullstack web developer from Buenos Aires, Argentina.
+  I am a fullstack web developer working with JS, React, Node.
+My current focus is on the FrontEnd although I enjoy also working on the BackEnd.
 <br />